ligato/cn-infra/docs/tutorials/04_kv-store.md

 }
 ```

-First, we need to create a new broker.
-The broker is an entity (a facade) through
+Once we have the appropriate KV data store plugin, we can create a broker which
-which we communicate with the data store.
-The broker needs to be initialized with
+will be the facade (mediator) through which we will communicate with the data
+store.
+It abstract teh complexity of interacting with the different data stores
+and provides us with a simple read/write API.
+The broker must be initialized
-a key prefix and for this example, we are going to use `/myplugin/` as a key prefix.
+with a key prefix and for this example, we are going to use `/myplugin/` as the
-The broker uses this key prefix for all of its operations (Get, List, Put, Delete).
+key prefix.
+The broker uses this key prefix for all of its operations (Get,
+List, Put, Delete).

 ```go
 broker := p.KVStore.NewBroker("/myplugin/")